Tobaisfire/Steganography_Ownway/README.md

 # Steganography_Ownway
 A progarm to encode text data into Image  with decoding Function.

+Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection; the secret data is then extracted at its destination.
+The use of steganography can be combined with encryption as an extra step for hiding or protecting data.
+The word steganography is derived from the Greek words steganos (meaning hidden or covered) and the Greek root graph (meaning to write).

+# Output

 ![image](https://user-images.githubusercontent.com/67000746/206674897-f9def5df-c526-4a70-b454-83f6c141b2ef.png)

 # Methodology

 1] Program takes Img and returns its pixel list in format of (R,G,B).

   Size of img: (1280, 720)

 Pixel format of above fig: